-There’s a chill in the air, anything & everything woollen have been dug out of the deepest realms of the wardrobe & the countdown to that festive season truly begins (every part of me smiles at the thought).
-Every week my garden is slowly beginning to resemble a winter wonderland as the frost makes its return (great news for my camera, not so much for my morning routine as de-icing once again becomes a chore).
+There’s a chill in the air, anything & everything woollen have been dug out of the deepest realms of the wardrobe & the countdown to that festive season truly begins (every inch of me is glowing with excitement).
+Week upon week my garden is slowly beginning to resemble a winter wonderland as the frost makes its return (why don’t cars just de-ice themselves these days?! ).

-I’ve given in to the chill & fully embraced all things spiced.
-Cinnamon, ginger & nutmeg are my three best friends for the coming months.
+I’ll admit that I gave into the chill & fully embraced all things spiced a long time ago as cinnamon, ginger, nutmeg & I are all reunited & become the best of friends over the coming months.
 Gingerbread, buns, porridge, fruit cakes, biscuits, casseroles & crumbles.. hello comfort food!

-One of my all time favourite uses of my three best friends is in a big, gloopy, steaming bowl of porridge.
-Not just for breakfast, porridge makes for the most fantastic comforting tea on a cold winters night (synonymous with evenings spent under a blanket, re-watching Battlestar Galactica in my house, anyone else miss Will Adama?).
+One of my all time favourite uses of my three best friends is in a big, gloopy, steaming bowl of porridge, spiced to the max & drizzled in honey (fruit is optional if you’re pretending to be healthier).
+It’s not just for breakfast either, porridge makes for the most fantastic comforting tea on a cold winters night, just like beans on toast it’s the meal that transcends meal conformity.

 (makes one 22cm square – around 16 pieces)